Emergency vehicle lighting: Body mounted

 Some types of light can be mounted on to the outside of the vehicle (usually a permanent install) and these can be used to provide directional lighting in key areas, such as in front for clearing traffic, or to the rear for scene protection.
 They can also form part of the main lighting arrangement for subtly marked or unmarked vehicles.
 In this application, the operating service may choose to use lights with clear lenses so as to minimize the possibility of the lights being noticed when not on.

-Common places to mount such beacons include on or in the grill of the vehicle and on the front of the rear view mirrors, where they can gain maximum visibility.
+Common places to mount such beacons include on or in the grille of the vehicle and on the front of the rear view mirrors, where they can gain maximum visibility.
 In the UK many emergency vehicles have lights on the side of the bonnet, which helps to warn oncoming traffic when pulling out of junctions.
 These lights are often strobe or LED types, as they have the lowest profile for purposes of attachment.